Aubrey Hanson, President (she/her)

 Matthew Tétreault is Métis and French-Canadian from Ste.
 Anne, Manitoba.
 He is an incoming assistant professor in the Department of Indigenous Studies at the University of Manitoba.
 He holds a PhD from the University of Alberta, where his dissertation, a literary history of the Red River Métis was awarded a Governor General’s Gold Medal for excellence.
 He has published work on Métis poetry and national literature, and his latest work can be read in the collection National Literature in Multinational States.
 Matt is also the author of What Happened on the Bloodvein, a collection of interrelated short stories, and Hold Your Tongue, a novel exploring francophone Métis experiences in southeastern Manitoba.

-Patrizia Zanella, Early Career Representative (she/elle/wiin)
+Krista Collier-Jarvis, Early Career Representative (nekm/she/her)

-Olivia (Liv) Abram, Outreach Coordinator (she/her)
+Cara Schwartz, Outreach Coordinator (she/her)

-Leah Alfred-Olmedo, Graduate Student Representative (she/her)
+Benjamin Connor, Graduate Student Representative (he/him)

 Pauline Wakeham, Secretary (she/her)